3gstudent/Homework-of-C-Language/README.md

 Look through all the process and find the critical processes.

+###  CreateRemoteThread.cpp

+Use CreateRemoteThread to inject dll,usually used under XP.

 ### NtCreateThreadEx + LdrLoadDll.cpp

-Use NtCreateThreadEx + LdrLoadDll to inject dll
+Use NtCreateThreadEx + LdrLoadDll to inject dll.

 Note:

 You need use release mode to build it.

 ### FreeDll.cpp